-- "1.0 Purpose of Report or Summary of main Issues - 1.1 Waste Management has continued to develop and refine the Council's approach to the Circular Economy under the banner of 'Resourceful Belfast'.
+- 1.1 Waste Management has continued to develop and refine the Council's approach to the Circular Economy under the banner of 'Resourceful Belfast'.
 This has involved consideration of how the Council can use procurement and its contract base.
-We are also considering the policy landscape that could be created and benchmarked against the actions of other cities. - 2.0 Recommendations - 2.1 Members are requested to note the contents of the report and approve holding a Members' workshop in the New Year to report work to date and inform future steps.
+We are also considering the policy landscape that could be created and benchmarked against the actions of other cities.

+- 2.0 Recommendations

+- 2.1 Members are requested to

+- note the contents of the report and approve holding a Members' workshop in the New Year to report work to date and inform future steps. - 3.0 Main report